-In its 70-year history, the Foundation has distributed more than $570 million in grants to more than 4,800 organizations.
-With current assets of more than $480 million, Public Welfare Foundation looks for strategic points where its funds can make a significant difference.
+Since its founding, the Foundation has made over 5,700 grants totaling more than $700 million.
+With current assets of more than $620 million, Public Welfare Foundation looks for strategic points where its funds can make a significant difference.
 The Foundation focuses its grant making in some difficult, and often overlooked, social justice areas where it believes it can serve as a catalyst for reform in adult and youth justice.

 To bolster grantees’ staying power, the Foundation often gives multi-year and general support grants.
 In its program areas, the Foundation clusters grants under targeted strategies to achieve longer term goals that can be sustained over time.